-The current approach to design vehicles and perform operational planning for CubeSat missions is largely intuitionbased, and often relies on simplified trade-studies that do not explore the complete design space [6].
-Furthermore, ad-hoc and often unverified approaches are used to combine multiple simulation environments that often critical neglect elements of the mission dynamics.
-Designing the spacecraft at an early development stage and neglecting key operational parameters (because they are often unknown or not modeled)can be problematic because decisions made in early design stages can have a significant impact on mission operations.
-For example, if a battery is sized prior to performing operational simulations, it may be of insufficient capacity to sustain the spacecraft throughout extended eclipse durations and thus the spacecraft may not be able to satisfy mission operations requirements.
+The current approach to design and operational planning for CubeSat missions is largely intuition-based, often relies on simplified trade-studies that usually do not explore the complete design space [?].
+Furthermore, ad-hoc and often unverified approaches are used to combine multiple simulation environments that often neglect elements of the mission dynamics.
+Designing he satellite at an early stage and neglecting key operational parameters can be problematic because decisions made in early design stages can have a significant impact on mission operations.
+For example, if a battery is sized prior to performing operational simulations, it may be of insufficient capacity to sustain the satellite throughout eclipse and be unable to satisfy mission operations requirements.